opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *queue* status means that the action has been received and is waiting to be performed.
+The *queued* status means that the action has been received and is waiting to be performed.

 ### Attributes